dbaelz/Konclik/README.md

   * The app provides optional `metadata` (name, description and version)
   * A app consists of one or more `command` entries
   * Use `run()` to parse the provided CLI args and execute the command with these args
+  * The app provides a help output consisting the available command, when a invalid command was entered
+  * It prints a version info  with `--version`
 - `command`:
   * It's identified by its `name`.
 The `description` is optional
   * `parameters` can be defined for the command.
 They evaluated in the following order: